mre/endler.dev/content/2020/rust-compile-times/index.md

 Even though the Rust compiler executes a lot of steps in parallel, single-threaded performance is still quite relevant.

 As a somewhat drastic measure, you can try to overclock your CPU.
-[Here's a tutorial for my processor](https://www.youtube.com/watch?v=gb1QDpRnOvw).
 (I owe you some benchmarks from my machine.)

 </details>